 The Kuirau Park (or Kuirau Park) is at the heart of the city of Rotorua.
 It is a well landscaped park with trees where one can easily observe geothermal activity .
 There are several pools and some steamy mud pools.
 There is also a playground for children and several small landscaped pools that allow to soak her feet in hot water spa Sulphur Bay

 Sulphur Bay is a bay of Lake Rotorua, but it is also a hot spot of the lake.
 This is also why Rotorua is built in this part of the lake, as the city has always used this natural energy for heating and today to produce electricity.
 Sulphur Bay is accessible by road and a footpath allows get closer.
 To get there on foot from the center of Rotorua, just walk 300 meters to the east.
 The trail starts behind the geothermal power plant or next to the spa center "Polynesian Spa."
-About 1 km, the trail runs along Sulphur Bay, until Sulphur Point, where there is an ample place to park.
+The trail runs along Sulphur Bay, until Sulphur Point.

 Whakarewarewa is an area of geothermal activity which is north of the city of Rotorua, between the city and the forest of Whakarewarewa.
 On part of the geothermal area is a Maori village (Whakarewarewa - The Living Maori Village) open to visitors (fee; parking lot; ).
 There are pools of mud and hot water pools.
 You can also observe the Pohutu Geyser which is the largest geyser of Whakarewarewa (for a closer look, you have to go to Te Puia (see next paragraph)).
 Apart from geothermal activity, this site offer to discover Maori culture (dances, tattoos, lifestyle, etc.).
 You can eat in the Maori village and see how to prepare a "hangi", a kind of "barbecue" traditional Maori usually performed in a hole in the ground, braised or steamed over volcanic fumaroles!